cbourke/CSCE155-C-Lab06/readme.md

 In practice, it is better to use a more formal unit testing framework or library.
 There are several such libraries for C, but one that we'll use is cmocka (<https://cmocka.org/>).
+First, you'll need to make sure that cmocka is installed in your IDE.
+Run the following command:

+`sudo apt-get install libcmocka-dev libcmocka0 cmocka-doc`

+to install cmocka.
 We have provided unit testing code in a file, `colorUtilsTesterCmocka.c` that implements and runs a *suite* of unit tests.
 You can build this testing suite using :